wenzel-lab/rio-controller/README.md

 **Rio** serves as a platform to implement fully functional research-grade workstations with good specifications, such as fast reaction times and low-pressure fluctuations.
 It is modular so that parts of this platform can be repurposed and improved in the open-source hardware sense and easily combined, exchanged, or used independently in challenging environments.

+- For a repository architecture guide, see [ARCHITECTURE.md](ARCHITECTURE.md)

 ## Getting Started

 In order to implement a workstation, you must build the core board and any module of your interest.
 The user interface software will allow you to control and monitor the operations of the modules.